Bedfords Park deer in the mistBedfords Park is a historic 215-acre green landscape situated between Collier Row and Harold Hill.

 There is no direct bus route to Bedfords Park, however there are nearby bus stops along the 375, 575 and 499 bus routes.

-There are no restrictions on pedestrian access however the car park is closed approximately at dusk and opened by 8am.
+There are no restrictions on access however the car park is closed approximately at dusk and opened by 8am.

 The volunteers also occasionally open Sundays for a work party.
 This is advertised on the Friends of Bedfords Park Facebook page.